openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/installation.rst

 Troubleshooting
 ***************

 1. If you have problems when you try to use ``pip install`` command, please update pip version by following command:

 .. code-block::

     python -m pip install --upgrade pip

+2. If you're facing a problem with torch or mmcv installation, please check that your CUDA version is compatible with torch version.
+Consider updating CUDA and CUDA drivers if needed.
+Check the `command example <https://developer.nvidia.com/cuda-11-7-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=runfile_local>`_ to install CUDA 11.7 with drivers on Ubuntu 20.04.

-2. If you use Anaconda environment, you should consider that OpenVINO has limited `Conda support <https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_conda.html>`_ for Python 3.6 and 3.7 versions only.
+3. If you use Anaconda environment, you should consider that OpenVINO has limited `Conda support <https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_conda.html>`_ for Python 3.6 and 3.7 versions only.
 But the demo package requires python 3.8.
 So please use other tools to create the environment (like ``venv`` or ``virtualenv``) and use ``pip`` as a package manager.

-3. If you have access to the Internet through the proxy server only, please use pip with proxy call as demonstrated by command below:
+4. If you have access to the Internet through the proxy server only, please use pip with proxy call as demonstrated by command below:

 .. code-block::